GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

 ```

 You should see some running times printed.
-The pagerank example files require a commandline argument for the input graph file.
+The pagerank example files require a command-line argument for the input graph file.
 If you see a segfault, then it probably means you did not specify an input graph.

 # Step By Step Instructions